 Similarly, \emph{common knowledge} is defined as

 \end{definition}

-\textbf{Remark:} For simplicity, consider the situation involving only two agents.
-In this case, mutual knowledge of second order two things.
-First, $A$ knows that she knows $E$ and that $B$ also knows $E$.
-Second, that $B$ knows that he knows about $E$ and that $A$ also knows $E$.
+For simplicity, consider the situation involving only two agents.
+In this case, mutual knowledge of second-order accounts for two situations.
+First, $A$ knows that she knows $E$, and she also knows that $B$ knows $E$.
+Second, and symmetrically, $B$ knows that he knows $E$ and also that he knows that $A$ knows $E$.
 What is crucial here is how mutual knowledge (of a finite degree) differs from common knowledge.
-Common knowledge between two agents means that a an infinite list of $A$ knows that $B$ knows that $A$ knows that $B$ knows that and so on holds true.
+Common knowledge between two agents means that an infinite list of $A$ knows that $B$ knows that $A$ knows that $B$ knows that... and so on holds true.

 As thoroughly discussed in~\cite{Lederman15}, common knowledge is the key concept in Aumann's theorem.
-In the knowledge model we are dealing with here, the possibility of existing a set upon which the agents commonly know of puts strong constraints on the possible partitions allowed by the model.
-In opposition to the more dynamic formulation explored in~\cite{Demey14b}, where common knowledge is always reached due to a dialogue across the agents, Aumann's formulation is static and fixed.
-As a result, depending on the sets $Q_1,Q_2,...,Q_N$ the agents start with, it might well be the case that there is no $C(E)$ representing the their common knowledge.
+In the knowledge model we are dealing with here, the possibility of an event that the agents can commonly know puts strong constraints on the possible partitions allowed by the model.
+In contrast to the more dynamic formulation explored in~\cite{Demey14b}, where common knowledge is always reached through dialogue among the agents, Aumann's formulation is static and fixed.
+As a result, depending on the sets $Q_1, Q_2, ..., Q_N$ the agents start with, it may well be the case that there is no $C(E)$ representing their common knowledge.
 The lemma below makes this affirmation more precise.